 The scorekeeper should display the score at the bottom of the screen.
-It must to be able to increase the score when an alien is hit.
+You must be able to increase the score when a missile hits a segment or a mushroom.

-The good-guy ship is an object that will appear at the bottom of the screen.
-It must respond to the player's key clicks.
-That is, it should be able to move to the right and to the left.
-It must also be able to shoot at aliens.
-If it is hit, it should stop firing.
-If you want, you can make it disappear in some interesting way.
+The zapper appears at the bottom of the screen.
+It provides methods for responding to the player's key strokes.
+Thus, a zapper should have methods to move left, move right, and shoot a missile.
+If the zapper is hit by a centipede segment, it should stop being able to move or fire.
+If you want, you can make the zapper disappear in some interesting way.

-The projectiles shot at the aliens will be active objects.
-They should move up the screen and stop either when they hit an alien or reach the top.
+The missiles shot by the zapper are active objects.
+They should move up the screen and stop when they reach the top, hit a mushroom, or hit a segment.